spongessuck/gm.datepickerMultiSelect/README.md

 Version 1.0.8 of this module is not compatible with the (uib-)datepicker-popup directive.
 If you need to use it, please use v1.0.7.

 The styling of the selected date buttons is broken as of UI Bootstrap 1.0.0 due to breaking changes in the template due to [angular-ui/bootstrap@72f13ef](https://github.com/angular-ui/bootstrap/commit/72f13ef38b1f460dc7d288a45368e2d0b6df093d).
 The temporary solution is to replace the day.html template with one based on `ng-class`.
-See issue [#39](https://github.com/spongessuck/gm.datepickerMultiSelect/issues/39) for an example.
+See the example page `examples/angular.1.5.6-bootstrap.1.3.3.html` for proper implementation.

 ##Date Ranges